get-smooth/crypto-lib/doc/eips/rip-b4.md

 ## Abstract

 This proposal creates two precompiled contracts that perform two point multiplication and sum then over any elliptic curve  given `p`, `a`,`b` curve parameters,   `Px1`,`Py1` and`Qx2`,`Qy2` coordinates of points  P and Q, `u`,`v` two scalars.
 Thus it computes the value uP+vQ over any given weierstrass curve.
 One of the precompiles provide extra data (512 bits) to enable a GLV comparable speed-up to any curve.
-This extra data consists in the points P128=$2^{128}P$ and Q128=$2^{128}Q$.
+This extra data consists in the points $P_{128}=2^{128}P$ and $Q_{128}=2^{128}Q$.

 ## Motivation

-There are many elliptic curves of interest and those are subject to change according to latest advances either in ZK proving systems, hardware integration or cross chains requirements.
-This precompiles can achieve many goals such as Stealth, WebAuthn, Schnorr signatures.
+Account abstraction (EIP 4337, EIP7560) enables to replace EoA with non native signature algorithms.
+While RIP7212 focuses only on P256, there are many other elliptic curves of interest, subject to change according to latest advances either in ZK proving systems, hardware integration or cross chains requirements.
+This precompiles can achieve many goals such as Stealth, WebAuthn, Schnorr signatures and cheap bridges with other L2s.
 While most authentication scheme relies today on ECDSA, Schnorr versions are more MPC and ZK-friendly (faster and more secure).

-For example:
+Today one can  tweak `ecrecover()` opcode to perform scalar multiplication, given an additional hash.
+Adding a generic multiplication, in conjugaison with Account Abstraction open the gate for many cheap and powerful use cases.
+This is a non-exhaustive list of use cases:

-1. **ed25519:** Apple secure enclave,  Webauthn, OpenSSL, Farcaster.
+1. **ed25519 :** Apple secure enclave,  Webauthn, OpenSSL, Farcaster, bridges with Cosmos, Solana ecosystems.

-2. **secp256r1:** Most of previous use cases plus Android Keystore, Passkeys.
+2. **secp256r1 :** Most of previous use cases plus Android Keystore, Passkeys.

-3. **bn254:** Zcash, Tornado Cash.
+3. **bn254-G1 :** Zcash, Tornado Cash, as specified by EIP1962.

-4. **Baby Jujub:** Circom.
+4. **Jujub :** Circom proving system compatibility.

-5. **Stark curve:** Starknet Ecosystem.
+5. **Stark curve :** Starknet Ecosystem.

-6. **Other curve:** Pasta, Vela, sec256q1 for inner argument constructions.
+6. **Other curves :** Pasta, Vela, sec256q1 for inner argument constructions.

 This proposal aims to reach maximum security and cryptographic agility for the key management.